 - Support for small projects such as the web-publication of unpublished catalogues

-- Assistance to members in undertaking essential travel as part of work in line with the CLAA’s aims
+- Assistance to members in undertaking essential travel as part of work in line with CALCA’s aims

 - The provision of equipment, such as perhaps book supports, to facilitate access to collections

-- Assistance with the necessary purchase of manuscripts and archives to benefit the CLAA community
+- Assistance with the necessary purchase of manuscripts and archives to benefit the CALCA community

 - Carrying out conservation work on manuscripts and archives or providing equipment such as data loggers to help in monitoring environments